The New News

 David’s pain was rooted in the rejection by his father.
 He wasn’t considered worthy of meeting the prophet Samuel who came to anoint a ruler.
 Yet, there in that rejected, messed up boy, Israel had a king.
 David’s rejection stung and stuck.
 Have you been hurt by a parent, and never forgave them?
 This injury doesn’t heal in time.

 The son of David, Solomon was by far the wealthiest and most wise human ever to grace the earth.
-Even though, he was born in an atmosphere created by sexual scandal involving his parents (Bathsheba and David) the sins of his father continued to plague him too.
+Even though, he was born in an atmosphere created by an earlier sexual scandal involving his parents (Bathsheba and David) the sins of his father continued to plague him too.

 Motivation and achievements were Solomon’s failed attempt to soothe his pain.
 The more he accumulated the less he felt deserving.
 In Ecclesiastes 2 he shares the futility of trying to outwork his hurt.